mgkrupagmail/FastMergeWithOutBuffer/README.md

-# Difference between the variants of the algorithm
+# Difference between the variants of the algorithm and their implementations

 There are two versions of this algorithm, called `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()`.
 If you do not know which one to use then use `MergeWithOutBuffer1()`.